 Does my TCP expire?

 Yes.
-TCPs have expiration dates.
+TCPs expire if they are not currently set.
 If the TCP falls within the DAPCZ, it expires after 6 months.
 If the TCP falls outside of the DAPCZ, it expires after 12 months.
 To request a rereview, submit a .pdf copy of the TCP to TCPReview@austintexas.gov.
-Make sure to put "REREVIEW" at the beginning of the Subject line.
+Type "REREVIEW" at the beginning of the Subject line.
 Permits will not be issued or extended if the corresponding TCP is expired.

 Who can set, maintain, and remove temporary traffic control (TTC) devices?